Bentley's paradox

+The problem was noticed as far back to Richard Bentley in the 1690s.
+Hugo von Seeliger proved it mathematically in 1895.

 Today it is known that an infinite universe uniformly filled with gravitating matter, if it originated in a static configuration, would indeed collapse.
 This conclusion originally arose from the general theory of relativity, but it is also predicted by Newtonian gravity with the use of mathematical tools that were not available to Newton.

 Though Newton's explanation was rather unsatisfactory from a cosmological aspect, Bentley's paradox could prove to be the reason behind the "Big Crunch", the opposite phenomenon of the "Big Bang".